 The header image is optional.
 The theme has three pre-loaded black&white ones.
 You can upload your own (must be 960×70 pixels).
 In contrast to all other themes that support a header image, the theme saves all the header images you upload.
 You can display one permanently, or you can set it to random (any one of the three pre-loaded ones, or any of the ones you have uploaded).
 All these in Appearance > Header.

-In most wp.com themes the blog front displays either your latest posts or a static page (option set in Settings > Reading).
-In Duster, you can display a complex blog front by selecting a static page as your front and selecting the special Showcase template for that page (see post on Duster).
+On most wp.com themes the blog front displays either your latest posts or a static page (option set in Settings > Reading).
+On Twenty Eleven, you can display a complex blog front by selecting a static page as your front and selecting the special Showcase template for that page (see post on Twenty Eleven).
 The Morning After is unique in that you get such a complex page by default (and somewhat unreasonably) if your blog front is set to display your latest posts.

 Upper section: latest post.